Comparison of 50 μg Oral and Vaginal Misoprostol Tablets in Induction of Labor at Term

+Ebstein's anomaly is an abnormality of the tricuspid valve in which valve leaflets are malformed or displaced downwards into the right ventricle.
+Patient may develop supraventricular dysrhythmias leading to syncope, cyanosis, congestive heart failure and sudden death.
 The choice of anaesthesia is individualized and remains a challenge.
 We managed one such patient under Epidural Anesthesia successfully.
 Epidural Anesthesia in a fractionated and graded manner provides a hemodynamically stable patient with adequate intra and post-operative analgesia

 We present here a case of pseudocyst of spleen, a rare entity.
 In our case, the patient presented with pain abdomen since 5 to 6 months.
 She gave the history of abdominal trauma 2 years ago.
 Ultrasonography (USG) and computed tomography (CT) of abdomen and pelvis showed a well-defined cyst arising in spleen.
 Open splenectomy was followed.
 Histopathology of the splenectomy specimen showed features of pseudocyst.